substring/sdlgp2kbd/README.md

 Root, of course, can use it flawlessly.
 Not necessarily the recommended way of using it.

-It can also be done as a user if you set the proper owner/group to /dev/uinput and of course that user belonging to that specific group.
+It can also be done as a user if you set the proper owner/group to /dev/uinput and allow the write permission.
 If you want this to survive after a reboot, you should add a udev rule + load the uinput module at boot to trigger the rule.

 # TODO
 - Add a makefile